imMatheus/vercel-ui/README.md

 Accessible and customizable components designed by [vercel](https://vercel.com) that you can copy and paste into your apps.
 Free.
 Open Source. **Use this to build your own component library**.

 > [!NOTE]
-> This is a NOT affiliated with Vercel or Shadcn in any way
+> This is a NOT affiliated with Vercel or Shadcn in any way and is only a fork of Shadcn I made for fun and learning.